KxSystems/docs/docs/ref/divide.md

 x%y     %[x;y]
 ```

-Where `x` and `y` are values of sortable type, returns the
+Returns the
-ratio of their underlying values as a float.
+ratio of the underlying values of `x` and `y` as a float.

 Note that this is different from some other programming languages, e.g. C++.